wajisan/candump-py/README.md

 # candump-py
-This script works like the command "candump [port]" from Linux CAN-UTILS
+This script works like the command "candump [port]" from Linux CAN-UTILS<br/>
+the difference is that it will also init your CAN, set up to a specific baudrate and on a specific bus type<br/>
+you can also choose the time format<br/>

-# parameters
+# Parameters
 You can change thoses differents parameter at the top of the file candump.py :<br/>
 can_name = 'can0'<br/>
 bus_type = 'socketcan'<br/>